 The holiday season is right around the corner.
 For me the holidays are centered around exciting quality time with family and friends.
 Sometimes there can be a lot of pressure to commit to the healthiest of habits, which really stifles the whole “tis’ the season to be jolly” idea.
 It’s hard to be “jolly” when you’re worried about failing your commitment to being healthy.

 Read this article on the 5 pitfalls of restrictive diets.

 If this is what worries you, it’s time to flip your mindset!
 This is the best time to realize what it really means to be healthy.
 There are many different ways to be healthy and one of them is definitively choosing a balanced eating pattern.
 Try to make sure at least half of your plate is full of fruits or veggies and you will be good to go!
 By committing to balancing your plate during the holidays, you’ll be able to apply your new health goals to your life year-round.

 Read this article on how to avoid holiday burn-out.

 Between preparing meals and entertaining your family/friends, try to find time to do things that make you happy!
-This can include listening to your favorite song, taking a walk with friends, canvas painting, or individual relaxation etc.
+This can include listening to your favorite song, taking a walk with friends, canvas painting, individual relaxation, etc.

-Remember the quality of your health is based on a holistic view of who you are (mind, body, & soul).
-Take a moment during this upcoming holiday season to be thankful for where you are and reflect on what you can do to choose joy, be present, and stay grounded this holiday season!
+Remember the quality of your health is based on a holistic view of who you are (mind, body and soul).
+Take a moment during this upcoming holiday season to be thankful for where you are and reflect on what you can do to choose joy, be present and stay grounded this holiday season!